meetshah2008/Hazardous-Activity-Prediction/README.md

-# Hazarduous Activity Prediction
+# Hazardous Activity Prediction

-Hazarduous Activity Prediction is a project designed to predict hazardous human activities using CNN + LSTM.
+Hazardous Activity Prediction is a machine learning project that classifies short video clips as either **normal** or **hazardous** activities.
+The model combines Convolutional Neural Networks (CNN) and Long Short-Term Memory (LSTM) architectures to analyze spatial and temporal features in video data.

 ## Getting Started